thisisbasil/ProportionalParliament/README.md

 [Party NameN] [Num Votes]

+Empty lines and lines commented out with the pound sign (#) are disregarded.

 It uses the strategy design pattern, so a number of different strategies.
 The one used will be documented in circprop.h.